CALL US TODAY! (225) 647-2747

 Step 2: Take Immediate Safety Precautions

-Once you’ve identified a rubber lining leak or failure, safety comes first.
-A minor breach can expose your team and facility to harmful chemicals, hazardous materials, or slippery surfaces.
-Don’t wait—take swift action:
+Once you’ve identified a rubber lining leak or confirmed a rubber lining failure, safety becomes the top priority.
+Even a minor breach can expose personnel to hazardous materials or dangerous surfaces.

 • Shut down the affected system to stop the flow of materials and prevent further damage.